 What Alchemy Pay wants to do is to “design the payment protocol through community consensus, to build a decentralised, trust-powered infrastructure, to expedite the penetration of cryptocurrency into our daily life; and most importantly to return the rights of payment to the merchants, the customer and the market”.

 Perhaps the most notable thing that Alchemy Pay does, at least for businesses, is that it allows people to receive payment in their own, local currency, regardless of how the money is sent.
 Whether it is the same fiat, another fiat or even a cryptocurrency, someone being paid with the system gets the same currency.

-Alchemy pay (ACH) is the native token of the Alchemy Pay system.
+Alchemy Pay (ACH) is the native token of the Alchemy Pay system.
 As we have mentioned, it is an ERC-20 token, so it operates on the Ethereum blockchain.
-Merchants who sign up to using Alchemy Pay have to use the token to get access to the network.
+Merchants who sign up to Alchemy Pay have to use the token to get access to the network.
 Meanwhile, customers can mine ACH by participating in the network.
-Anyone who holds alchemy pay is able to take part in the governance of the system.
+Anyone who holds Alchemy Pay is able to take part in the governance of the system.
 The organisation says that there is a need for people to be incentivised to make use of cryptocurrency, so ACH tokens can be pledged, rewarded, accumulated and paid as fees, meaning they have a certain flexibility within the network.

-As of 13 January 2022, there were 3.83 billion alchemy pay (ACH) tokens in circulation out of a maximum supply of 10 billion.
-This, according to CoinMarketCap, gives ACH a market cap of around $235.8bn, making it the 279th-largest cryptocurrency by that metric.
+As of 15 June 2022, there were 4.54 billion Alchemy Pay (ACH) tokens in circulation out of a maximum supply of 10 billion.
+This, according to CoinMarketCap, gives ACH a market cap of around $54m, making it the 327th largest cryptocurrency by that metric.

 Alchemy Pay was created by Molly Zheng and Shawn Shi.